NFold/Passive-Interface-Pair-for-Decentralized-Identity-DID/README.md

-# Passive-Interface-Pair for DID
+# Passive-Interface-Pair for Decentralized Identity (DID)
-Passive Interface and DNA Validation for Decentralized Identity (DID)
+Passive Interface Pair with DNA Validation for Decentralized Identity (DID)

-Description: See WIki Tab
+Description: See WIKI for Github.